marmelab/react-admin/docs/Tutorial.md

 ## Creation and Editing

 An admin interface is about displaying remote data, but also about editing and creating.
-Admin-on-REST provides `<Create>` and `<Edit>` components for that purpose.
+React-admin provides `<Create>` and `<Edit>` components for that purpose.
 Add them to the `posts` script:

 ```jsx
 // in src/posts.js